soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-gamedev-journey.md

 * Being around crazy smart and creative people who are deeply, deeply passionate about what they do.
 * Art, problem solving, and creativity.
 All the time.
 * Learn something new every day. ...
 Every moment sometimes.
-* We all believe games are good and important.
+* We all believe games are fun, essential, and important.
 * We love artists and people who create things.
 * Every artist I've ever met is incurably curious and passionate about something.
 They constantly want to be better at their thing than they were yesterday.
 They are so inspiring.
 * Watching artists and designers work makes me feel alive and human.